AccurateTax for WooCommerce Documentation

 2. Under WooCommerce Settings, click the Tax tab

 3. The Additional tax classes box lists all your defined tax classes.
 To add a new one, place your cursor in the box, click the Enter key to get a new line, and type “Shipping” for the class name.
+Be sure to use that exact case; it should start with a capital “S” and the rest should be lower-case.

 4. When you have finished adding tax classes, scroll to the bottom and click the “Save changes” button.